 On 1 January 1923, the Brisbane Tramway Trust took over the Brisbane Tramway Company.
 During the period 1918-1922, no new lines or extensions were built, and few rolling stock constructed (in spite of growing traffic and serious overcrowding) due to the company nearing the end of its franchise.
-After the takeover an urgent works program began, with most shelters of four poster design being constructed in the period 1925-1940.
+After the takeover, an urgent works program began, with most shelters of two-post design being constructed in the period 1925-1940.

-In 1904, the Rosalie line opened to Nash Street.
-It was extended in 1930 along Elizabeth Street to Rainworth, terminating on Boundary Road outside the Rainworth Primary School.
+In 1904, the Rosalie line opened along Elizabeth Street.
+A further extension occurred in 1930 when the line was extended to Rainworth, terminating on Boundary Road adjacent to Rainworth Primary School.
 As with many suburbs of Brisbane, the arrival of the tram service encouraged further residential development in the area.

-During the 1930s, waiting sheds were constructed to encourage usage of the trams.
-They were built during the Great Depression, as part of a Brisbane City Council works program to alleviate unemployment.
-This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type' from a 1932 design.
+Waiting sheds (of a 1932 design) were constructed to encourage usage.
+Built during the Great Depression, this shelter was constructed as part of a Brisbane City Council works program to alleviate unemployment.
+This particular shelter is marked on a Brisbane City Council map for 1939-40 and is classed as a 'Standard Small Type Shelter Shed'.